m4r1k/openstack-federation/tripleo/rhsso-tripleo-federation.rst

     option forwardfor

-FIXME refer to section which discusses forwarded proto, redirects, ServerName, etc.
+See :ref:`server_name_explanation` for more information on forwarded proto, redirects, ServerName, etc.

 This line will assure only HTTPS is used on the public IP address::